Korben00/pipbrew-cleaner/CONTRIBUTING.md

-# Contributing to pipcleaner
+# Contributing to pipbrew-cleaner

-Thank you for your interest in contributing to pipcleaner!
+Thank you for your interest in contributing to pipbrew-cleaner!
 We welcome contributions from the community.

 ## How to Contribute